mybucks-online/.github/profile/README.md

 It fully runs on **your browser side** without using any storage or invoking any 3rd-party APIs for key management.
 It instantly generates your private key from your password input, and whenever you close or refresh, there is no footprint.
 This absolutely protects your privacy.

 With mybucks.online, you can send cryptocurrency and even **wallet itself** via a URL.
 The recipient simply clicks the link to open the wallet and take full ownership.
+This makes **gifting and airdropping** very easy.

 Try this link to the demo wallet:
 https://app.mybucks.online/?wallet=VWnsSGRGVtb0FjY291bnQ1JgIxMTIzMjQCb3B0aW1pc20=_wNovT